vortex2jm/Battleship_Game/Readme.md

     ![IMAGEMDIR](https://user-images.githubusercontent.com/93965248/160933217-c226c88c-b266-496e-9e76-1880477cc38b.png)

  - Third step: Now you have to execute the program.
-The command is *"./prog <chosen name>"*
+The command is *"./prog {chosen name}"*

  - Fourth step: If you followed all steps correctly, the game will be running on your linux command line.